 for a particular financial year are not published, the amount to be calculated for that financial year (the relevant year) is to be obtained by varying the amount for the preceding financial year as described in subregulation (2).

-(2) To vary an amount as described in this subregulation, it is varied by the percentage by which the amount that the Australian Statistician published as the Wage Cost Index, ordinary time hourly rates of pay (excluding bonuses) for Western Australia varied between the second-last December quarter before the relevant year commenced and the last December quarter before the relevant year commenced.
+(2) To vary an amount as described in this subregulation, it is varied by the percentage by which the amount that the Australian Statistician published as the Labour Price Index (formerly known as the Wage Cost Index), ordinary time hourly rates of pay (excluding bonuses) for Western Australia varied between the second-last December quarter before the relevant year commenced and the last December quarter before the relevant year commenced.

 [Regulation 2A inserted in Gazette 17 Nov 2000 p.
 6309-10; amended in Gazette 28 Oct 2005 p.
-4861.]
+4861; 19 Mar 2010 p.
+1038.]

 3. Certain registered bodies specified for the definition of company in Act